hojae-io/LearningHumanoidArmMotion-RAL2025-Code/README.md

 Necessary CusADi functions for running this code are already generated.
 So you don't need to run this section.
 But if you want to generate custom CusADi functions, follow the instructions below.

-1. Install CasADi extension of Pinocchio by following the instruction [here](https://stack-of-tasks.github.io/pinocchio/download.html) or by running `conda install pinocchio -c conda-forge`. <br/>
+1. Install the CasADi extension of Pinocchio by following the instructions [here](https://stack-of-tasks.github.io/pinocchio/download.html) or by running `conda install pinocchio -c conda-forge`. <br/>
    You should be able to run `from pinocchio import casadi as cpin` from the script.

 2. Run
    ```bash
    python ./extensions/humanoid/dynamics/forward_kinematics.py
    ```
-   It will generate casadi functions in `extensions/humanoid/dynamics/casadi_fns` directory.
+   It will generate CasADi functions in `extensions/humanoid/dynamics/casadi_fns` directory.

-3. Copy manually these casadi functions to `cusadi/src/casadi_functions`
+3. Copy manually these CasADi functions to `cusadi/src/casadi_functions`
 4. Run
    ```base
    cd cusadi